treasure-data/td-ios-sdk/README.md

 These can be opted back in by calling `enableCustomEvent` or `enableAppLifecycleEvent`.
 Note that these settings are saved persistently, so it survives across app launches.
 Generally these methods should be called when reflecting your user's choice, not on every time initializing the SDK.
 By default custom events are enabled and app lifecycles events are disabled.

 - Use `resetUniqId` to reset the identification of device on subsequent events. `td_uuid` will be randomized to another value and an extra event is captured with `{"td_ios_event":  "forget_device_id", "td_uuid": <old_uuid>}` to the `defaultTable`.

+## tvOS

+This SDK supports Apple tvOS version 12 and up.
+APIs and their behaviors are largely the same as being used in iOS application, except:

+!
+In tvOS, cache storage is stored in cache directory which can be purged at any time.
+It is highly recommended to call upload events APIs as requently as possible to prevent loss of data.

 ## Troubleshooting